Data-Scopes/Data-Scopes-2019/schedule/dag_3/bio_opdracht.md

 _Cleaning_:

 - convert (cast) numbers in text format to real numbers;
 - convert datetime numbers to dates;
-    - remove nulls (this is optical, but distracting in visual inspection);
+- remove nulls (this is optical, but distracting in visual inspection, already done in google sheet);
 - import and check for import mistakes